Ten cities with highest median home list prices

 Los Angeles

-The Los Angeles area, which also included Long Beach and Anaheim, Calif., ranked second and had a median list price of $998,330.
+The Los Angeles area, which also includes Long Beach and Anaheim, ranked second and had a median list price of $998,330.

 San Francisco